 There are many factors that can affect how long your car can be left without starting.
 These include the type of battery, the age of the battery, and how often you use your car.

 The type of battery is an important factor.
 Lead acid batteries are more sensitive to cold temperatures than other types of batteries.
-One way to make sure your car starts is to keep it plugged in when it is not being used or if you live in a cold climate, consider upgrading to a lithium ion battery which will not be as affected by low temperature.
+One way to make sure your car starts is to keep it plugged in when it is not being used or if you live in a cold climate, consider upgrading to a lithium-ion battery which will not be as affected by low temperature.

-The age of the battery is also an important factor for how long you can leave your car without starting it up again.
+The age of the battery is also an important factor in how long you can leave your car without starting it up again.
 Older batteries have less power and will need more time to recharge before they are able to start up again.

 - How to Fix a Timing Belt Tensioner that is Not Working Properly

 - The Complete Guide to Timing Chain Replacement Cost

 - Is It Safe to Drive with Anti-lock Brake System Light on

 - Can a completely dead battery be recharged?

 - How to Reset Ford Escape Transmission

 Can a Car Battery Go Dead from Sitting?